kares/activerecord-bogacs/README.md

 # ActiveRecord::Bogacs

-ActiveRecord pooling "hacks" ... in a relaxed 'spa' fashion!
+ActiveRecord (all-year) pooling "alternatives" ... in a relaxed 'spa' fashion.

 ![Bogacs][0]

 Bogács is a village in Borsod-Abaúj-Zemplén county, Hungary.

-**WiP: don't even thing about putting this on production (TEST IT OUT FIRST)!**
+**WiP: do not put this on production if you do not understand the consequences!**

 ## Install